Kmeakin/walrus-report/src/30-implementation.md

 provides IDE features such as code completion, error highlighting and code navigation.
 To do this it must replicate the front and middle ends of the traditional batch `rustc` compiler.
-However, `rust-analyzer` runs in the background and responds to queries from the IDE; it would be too unresponsible to run the batch processing pipeline over the whole codebase for every queriy.
+However, `rust-analyzer` runs in the background and responds to queries from the IDE; it would be too unresponsive to run the batch processing pipeline over the whole codebase for every query.
 Instead, queries are cached and the intermediate representation is carefully designed so that small changes to the program text do not invalidate the whole cache.